sand-91/my-1st-repository-/README.md

 # my-1st-repository-
-Conversion of Indian Rupees to American dollars
+My 1st respository is about simple python programme which convert Indian Rupees to American Dollars.